MesutYildiz/HW-2_mesutYildiz_2200357098/README.md

 # HW-2_mesutYildiz_2200357098

-Banknote Authentication with Decision Tree
+# Banknote Authentication with Decision Tree

 Project involves the use of a decision tree classifier to determine whether a banknote is real or fake based on features such as variance, skewness, kurtosis, and entropy.
 The data is from the UCI Machine Learning Repository.

-Project Description
+# Requirements
 The goal of this project is to:

 Load and prepare the Banknote Authentication dataset.